micmejia/bible-dump/NKJV/Ezekiel/Ezek 16.md

 And I will judge you as women who break wedlock or shed blood are judged; I will bring blood upon you in fury and jealousy.

 ###### 39
-I will also give you into their hand, and they shall throw down your shrines and break down your [^m]high places.
+I will also give you into their hand, and they shall throw down your shrines and break down your high places.
 They shall also strip you of your clothes, take your beautiful jewelry, and leave you naked and bare.

 ###### 40
 "They shall also bring up an assembly against you, and they shall stone you with stones and thrust you through with their swords.